johunt89/johunt89/README.md

  <br/><br/>

- I have a Business diploma and I am currently a Computer Progamming and Analysis (co-op) student who expects to graduate with honours in 2023.
+ I have a Business diploma and I am currently a Computer Programming and Analysis (co-op) student who expects to graduate with honors in 2023.

  <br/>